disorderedmaterials/dissolve/web/docs/examples/argon/step2.md

 type: docs
 ---

 To simulate any system we need to supply suitable parameters to describe the interactions between atoms, both internally within the same species and externally between atoms of the same (and different) species.
-The {{< gui-tab type="ff"  >}} tab is always available, and summarises the atom types used over all defined species and the resulting pair potentials, as well as master intramolecular definitions (which we aren't using in this example).
+The {{< gui-tab type="ff" text="Forcefield">}} tab is always available, and summarises the atom types used over all defined species and the resulting pair potentials, as well as master intramolecular definitions (which we aren't using in this example).
 You can also set other important options, such as the range of the generated pair potentials and the truncation schemes.

 We'll now describe the interactions for your argon species by taking the terms from one of Dissolve's [built-in forcefields]({{< ref "ff" >}}).